Tauheed-Elahee/testKirigami/README.md

-# Current
+# Current State
 The application looks like the following picture.
-The pictures can be found in Gallery folder.
+The pictures can be found in the GALLERY folder.
 ![MainPage](GALLERY/MainPage.png)